 Kicking Horse has long been in the coffee business for years and really knows what it takes to produce great-tasting blends.
 If you are a die-hard coffee lover, then you might already have tasted the various blends from this brand.
 If not, then do it, man, you still have to gain the coffee experience.

 This blend is a nice pick as espresso beans and is equally good as French press beans.

 Origin: Colombia, Guatemala and Brazil Roast: Medium-Dark

-For people obsessed with love for aromatic beans in balanced and smooth coffee cup with some natural sweetness!
+For people obsessed with a love for aromatic beans in a balanced and smooth coffee cup with some natural sweetness!